RyanMarshall5765/bitlyproject/README.md

 ### Known Issue
 ```
-promptui library does not work with a standalone git bash terminal.
+promptui does not work with a standalone git bash terminal.
 It however, does work with git bash from vscode.
 Tracked Issue: https://github.com/manifoldco/promptui/issues/208
 ```